mKhaiTruong/Medical-Imaging-RSNA-Beast-Cancer-Detection/README.md

 ## 📊 Evaluation Metric

 - **ROC AUC Score** was used to evaluate model performance, measuring the ability to distinguish between cancerous and non-cancerous images.
+- **F1 Score**: Balances precision (how many predicted positives are actually positive) and recall (how many actual positives are correctly identified).
 ---

 ## ⭐ Future Work